AlexChesters/c182rg-improvement-project/README.md

 Mod to improve the Carenado C182RG for MSFS

 # Development version
-The development version is the latest (and therefore potentially unstable) version version.
+The development version is the latest (and therefore potentially unstable) version.
 If you use this version you should expect to encounter bugs.

 The development version can be downloaded from